burrt/compsci-docs/_v1/networks-notes.md

 ### DNSSEC

-Domain Name System Security Extensions (DNSSEC) is a suite of extensions that add security to the DNS protocol.

-Specifically, DNSSEC provides origin authority, data integrity, and authenticated denial of existence.
+Domain Name System Security Extensions (DNSSEC) is a suite of extensions that add security to the DNS protocol.Specifically, DNSSEC provides origin authority, data integrity, and authenticated denial of existence.

 To read more about DNS threats, the [MS Docs](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ee649205(v%3dws.10)#dns-threats-and-security) covers it pretty well.